jacobo/background_jobs_kaigi/slides.md

 * Kill / Restart workers
 * Run only once / no-more-than once
 * Did it run?
 Did it fail?
 How?
 Where?

+!SLIDE[bg=images/sunset.jpg] align-left
+### Moment of Reflection

+.notes Did the tools fail us?
+.notes Did we fail at using them?
+.notes stray from best practices leads to re-writing things from scratch. leads to being on an island

 !SLIDE[bg=/images/engineyardcloud.png]
 ### Trains